core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 resolve "example.org.
 IN AAAA" based on the URI "coaps://\[2001:db8::1\]/".
 The CoAP body is encoded in "application/dns-message" Content Format.
 For better readability, we provide the payload in a human-readable format.
-In the actual message, however, it would be encoded in the binary message format defined in {{-dns}}.
+In the actual message, however, it would be encoded in the binary message format (bytes printed in hexadecimal representation) defined in {{-dns}}.

-    FETCH coaps://[2001:db8::1]/
-    Content-Format: application/dns-message
-    Accept: application/dns-message
-    Payload (human-readable):
-      ;; ->>Header<<- opcode: QUERY, status: NOERROR, id: 0 ;; flags: rd ad; QUERY: 1, ANSWER: 0, AUTHORITY: 0, ARCOUNT: 0

-      ;; QUESTION SECTION:
-      ;example.org.
-IN      AAAA

-As such, the message would actually look as follows (bytes printed in hexadecimal representation).

     FETCH coaps://[2001:db8::1]/
     Content-Format: application/dns-message